it-economics/itea-be/kata-instructions.md

 ## Task 1 - Discussing YAGNI in the Context of Hexagonal Architecture

-Before diving into the coding challenge, let's discuss how hexagonal architecture enables the application of the YAGNI principle effectively.
+Before diving into the coding challenge, let's discuss how hexagonal architecture can help with the effective application of YAGNI.

 ### a) **Simplicity in Design**<br/>